Linux admin notes - users and permissions

 - the SUID and SGID bits in a file's mode will trigger seteuid() / setegid() syscalls at launch time, with the file's current user/group

-- "SUID root" is the typical case: chown as root, set suid bit, to have root permissions without need for sudo
+- "SUID root" is the common case of that: chown as root, set suid bit, to have root permissions without need for sudo

 - can only be set by root / through sudo (for obvious security reasons)